awsdocs/amazon-cloudwatch-user-guide/doc_source/install-CloudWatch-Agent-on-EC2-Instance-fleet.md

 1. In the **Command document** list, choose **AWS\-ConfigureAWSPackage**\.

 1. In the **Targets** area, choose the instance on which to install the CloudWatch agent\.
 If you do not see a specific instance, it might not be configured for Run Command\.
-For more information, see [Systems Manager Prerequisites](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-prereqs.html) in the *AWS Systems Manager User Guide*\.
+For more information, see [Setting Up AWS Systems Manager for Hybrid Environments](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-managedinstances.html) in the *AWS Systems Manager User Guide*\.

 1. In the **Action** list, choose **Install**\.